willpaxton/TrackED/README.md

 - Provide quick access to student progress & task completion​
 - Simplify coordination between professors and students​

+### Launching the Application

+First, the .NET 8.0 SDK is a prerequisite to running this app.
+You can download it at https://dotnet.microsoft.com/en-us/download/dotnet/8.0.

 To open and run code: